-Nearly every ad agency, marketing department and academic still considers the 4Ps to be a cult classic -- the right foundation -- or even recipe -- for unearthing points of differentiation and building a solid marketing plan and positioning strategy.
+Nearly every ad agency, marketing department and academic still considers the 4Ps to be a cult classic—the right foundation for unearthing points of differentiation and building a solid marketing plan and positioning strategy.

 Admittedly, I’m a longstanding adopter and proponent of the 4 Ps of marketing.
-But what I’ve come to realize since focusing on marketing to Gen Z, is that those 4 Ps start to show their Mad Men roots when you look at evolving consumer behaviors and adoption of different platforms.
+But what I’ve come to realize is that those 4 Ps start to show their Mad Men roots when you look at evolving consumer behaviors and adoption of different platforms.

 While some can argue these elements fall under Place or Promotion, I feel pretty strongly that we’re at a crossroads where we need to look at the Ps with a fresh set of eyes, namely when we market to our favorite digital darlings: Gen Z.

 So what do I exactly mean when I say “participation”?
-You might automatically think social media -- and yes, while that’s true, that’s just the beginning.
-Gen Zers want their opinions to be heard and they want brands to just “get them” -- especially since they are increasingly immune to advertising.
+You might automatically think social media—and yes, while that’s true, social media is just the beginning.
+Gen Zers want their opinions to be heard and they want brands to just “get them”—especially since they are increasingly immune to advertising.

 So, what’s a marketer to do when it comes to Gen Z?
 The old notion if you build it they will come, doesn’t necessarily apply.
 Our recommendation?
 Take a look at your Ps: